Your Guide to Value Investing

 Value investing is an investment strategy that focuses on shares that are under-appreciated by investors and the market at large.
 The shares that value investors seek typically look cheap compared to the underlying revenue and earnings of those businesses.
 Investors who use the value investing strategy hope that a company’s share price will rise as more people come to appreciate the true intrinsic value of the company’s fundamental business.

-The greater the difference between intrinsic value and current share price, the greater the margin of safety is for value investors.
-Because not every value share will turn its business around successfully, that margin of safety is important for value investors to minimise their losses when they’re wrong about a company.
+The greater the difference between intrinsic value and current share price, the greater the margin of safety for value investors.
+Not every value share will turn its business around successfully, so that margin of safety is important for value investors to minimise their losses when they’re wrong about a company.

 What makes a great value share?

 The primary defining characteristic of a value share is that it has an inexpensive valuation compared to the value of its assets or its key financial metrics, such as revenue, earnings or cash flow.

 However, the best value shares also have other attractive characteristics that make them appealing to value investors: